Non-density of small points on divisors on abelian varieties and the Bogomolov conjecture

 \subsection{Proof of the results}

 In this subsection, we establish Theorem~\ref{thm:divisorialcase}: Conjecture~\ref{conj:WGBC} holds for any closed subvariety of $A$ of codimension $1$.
-Using this theorem, furthermore, we show that Conjecture~\ref{conj:WGBC} holds for any closed subvariety of $A$ of dimension $1$ (cf. Theorem~\ref{thm:curvecase}).
+Furthermore, using this theorem, we show that Conjecture~\ref{conj:WGBC} holds for any closed subvariety of $A$ of dimension $1$ (cf. Theorem~\ref{thm:curvecase}).

 Before giving the proofs of the theorems, we prove a couple of technical lemmas.